GyGaByyyTe/amazon-quick-access/README.md

 #### Background Service (background.js)
 - Context menu creation and management
 - Message handling between popup and background
-- Search execution through context menu
+- Search execution through a context menu

 ### Localization
 Localization is automatically generated using the `_locales/generator.js` script.
 To add a new region: